Planar black holes and wormholes with a flat exterior

 where $\Delta:=x-x_{\rm h}$ and ${\bar m}:=\mp(\pm M)^{2+\beta}$.
 Here $x_{\rm h}$ is an integration constant of the integral~(\ref{trans1}), so that $r=r_{\rm h}(=h_1^{1/(2+\beta)})$ corresponds to $x=x_{\rm h}$.
 This form of the solution is parametrized by two real constants $h_1$ and ${\bar m}$.

 We note that the solution (\ref{Gamboa-H-interior}) with $h_1>0$ and ${\bar m}=0$ is locally Minkowski although it is not realized in the parameter space of the Gamboa solution in the original form (\ref{ansatz00-2}).
 Now suppose that the parameters in the domains $x> x_{\rm h}$ and $x< x_{\rm h}$ are given by $(h_1,m)=(h_1^+,0)$ and $(h_1,m)=(h_1^-,m_-)$, respectively, where $h_1^+=h_1^-(>0)$ and $m_-\ne 0$ are satisfied.
 Then, the horizon $x=x_{\rm h}$ is regular because the metric in the single-null coordinates (\ref{metric-Buchdahl-v}) is at least $C^{1,1}$ there.
-The resulting metric describes a black object with the Minkowski (flat) exterior, where a non-degenerate Killing horizon $x=x_{\rm h}$ coincides with the event horizon in the black hole case.
+The resulting metric describes a black hole or a wormhole with the Minkowski (flat) exterior, where a nondegenerate Killing horizon $x=x_{\rm h}$ coincides with the event horizon in the black hole case.

 In particular, the spacetime describes a black hole for ${\bar m}>0$, which is realized for $M<0$ with the lower sign in the solution~(\ref{ansatz00-2}).
 In this case, $r(x)$ increases monotonically in the domain $x<x_{\rm h}$ and there appears a spacelike curvature singularity at $x=x_{\rm s}$ determined by $r(x_{\rm s})=0$.
 The Penrose diagram of this planar black hole is drawn in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBH}.
 Inside the horizon, while the NEC and SEC are satisfied, the WEC and DEC are violated.